kevinzhou96/grips-nec-2023/agents/completed/GreedyQOA/README.md

-In the tournaments I've checked this agent in, it tends to perform extremely poorly.
+In the tournaments I've checked this agent in, it tends to perform poorly.